dskliros/alerts/README.md

 - Docker and Docker Compose installed
 - ORCA Core (PostgreSQL) database access (configured in `.env`)
 - SMTP email server credentials (configured in `.env`)
-- SSH access if DB requires SSH Tunnel (configured in `.env`), but not necessary if run from within a remote ubuntu server that has direct DB access
+- SSH access if DB requires SSH Tunnel (configured in `.env`), but not necessary if run from within a remote linux server that has direct DB access

 ### 1. Clone & Setup

-Note: currently, it is the `easy_prod` branch that is being used and updated, not `main`
+Note: currently, it is the `easy_prod` branch that is being used and updated, **not** `main`
 ```bash
 git clone https://github.com/dskliros/alerts.git
 cd events-alerts